-Caterpillar tunnels and hoop houses might look similar from the outside, and they might even be used in similar ways, but very real structural differences exist between the two growing structures, and it is worth noting these differences so that a decision can be made which structure is best for your short and long-term goals.
+Caterpillar tunnels and hoop houses might look similar from the outside, but very real structural differences exist between the two greenhouse structures, and it is worth noting these differences so that a decision can be made which structure is best for your short and long-term goals.

 Caterpillar Tunnels: What are they?